scholtzm/vapor/docs/API.md

 <a name="Utils+stringToEnum"></a>
 ### utils.stringToEnum(string, enumList) ⇒ <code>number</code>
-Returns first enum value that matches the given string.
+Returns first enum value that contains the given string.

 **Kind**: instance method of <code>[Utils](#Utils)</code>
 **Returns**: <code>number</code> - Enum value or null if not found.